United States Penitentiary, Beaumont: 1999 inmate murder

 On December 16, 1999, inmates Arzell Gulley and David Lee Jackson began arguing with another inmate, Darryl Brown.
 The argument resulted in Gulley and Jackson chasing Brown into a housing unit with "shanks", until they cornered him in a cell.
 The duo then stabbed Brown a total of 11 times, killing him.
 An autopsy found that a single knife strike hit Brown's left lung, resulting in his death.
 Gulley and Jackson were both indicted for the murder of Brown in 2005.
 Gulley was sentenced to life in prison and Jackson was sentenced to death.
 Jackson's death sentence was overturned and he was re-sentenced to life imprisonment after it was determined that the government withheld evidence in his trial.
-Gulley is currently serving his sentence at USP Lee, while Jackson is at USP Pollock.
+Gulley is currently serving his sentence at USP Hazelton, while Jackson is at FCI Yazoo City.

 2001 inmate murder

 On January 5, 2001, inmate Luther Plant was beaten and stomped to death by inmate Shannon Wayne Agofsky in an exercise cage.
 Plant was serving a 15-year sentence for drug offences while Agofsky was serving a life sentence for armed robbery of a bank, and the subsequent kidnapping and murder of the bank president in Noel, Missouri.
 The autopsy revealed that Plant suffered numerous injuries including a crushed neck, abrasions on his head, a broken jaw and nose, hemorrhaging around both eyes, four broken teeth, and internal bleeding in the lungs, trachea, esophagus, and stomach.
 Agofsky was transferred to ADX Florence before being convicted and sentenced to death for Plant's murder in 2004.
-He was on death row at USP Terre Haute until December 2024, when President Biden commuted Agofsky's death sentence (and those of 36 other inmates on federal death row) to life in prison.
+He was on death row at USP Terre Haute until December 2024, when President Joe Biden commuted Agofsky's death sentence (and those of 36 other inmates on federal death row) to life in prison.
 Agofsky subsequently attempted to refuse the commutation as it would likely interfere with his ongoing appeal.
+In September 2025, Agofsky was transferred back to ADX Florence.

 2005 inmate murder

 On May 7, 2005, inmates Marwin Mosley and Joseph Ebron entered the cell of inmate Keith Barnes where Ebron held Barnes down as Mosley stabbed him 106 times, killing him.
 Barnes was incarcerated for murder and conspiracy to rob, however, he became a target for Mosley and Ebron due to his testimony against a co-defendant for a reduced sentence.
 Mosley committed suicide in prison in 2006, and Ebron was charged with first-degree murder in the case and sentenced to death in 2009.
 Additionally, Michael Bacote, the inmate who acted as the lookout during the homicide was charged with second-degree murder and sentenced to 28 years in prison.
-Ebron is currently housed on death row at USP Terre Haute, while Bacote is serving his sentence at USP Allenwood.
+Ebron was housed on death row at USP Terre Haute but had his sentenced commuted to life imprisonment by President Joe Biden, while Bacote is serving his sentence at USP Allenwood.
+Ebron was transferred to ADX Florence following his commutation.